zabrewer/MerakiAsync/README.md

 ## Installation

-Note: I recommend installing MerakiAsync to a Python virtual environment.
+Note: Installing MerakiAsync to a Python virtual environment is recommended

 1) Create a Python virtual environment (recommended)
 2) In the virtual environment folder: